Blog | Protenus

 Every team needs a leader, and the privacy officer must be that leader when it comes to patient privacy.
 Regardless of org charts, privacy officers must work with security officers, HR and legal teams, as well as the leadership to foster a culture that values patient privacy and proactively to protects the information of their patients.
 Share new knowledge, make connections between teams, and build a reputation that is solution oriented.

 These healthcare privacy officer best practices will help the organization become proactive when it comes to defending their patient privacy.
-Make sure to review our Privacy Primer to help your organization better prepare to protect patient privacy.
+Make sure to review our Breach Barometer to help your organization better prepare to protect patient privacy.

 Subscribe by email